libra2org/libra2-core/docker/builder/README.md

 1. `validator-testing` : Image containing the `libra2-node`, `libra2-debugger` binaries and other linux tools useful for debugging and testing.
 This image is used in Forge tests.
 2. `validator` : Image containing the `libra2-node` and `libra2-debugger` binaries.
 This image is usually used for distribution.
 3. `tools`: Image containing all the libra2 tools binaries including `libra2-debugger`, `libra2`, `libra2-transaction-emitter`, `libra2-openapi-spec-generator` and `libra2-fn-check-client`.
-Also, includes the Aptos Move framework for use with genesis generation.
+Also, includes the Libra2 Move framework for use with genesis generation.
 4. `forge`: Image containing the `forge` binary that orchestrates and runs Forge tests.
 5. `node-checker`: Image containing the `node-checker` binary that checks the health of a node.
 6. `faucet`: Image containing the `faucet` binary that provides a faucet service for minting coins.